Termites Swarming Season

 What Time of Year Are Termites Most Active?

-Termites aren’t always infesting homes in New Hampshire, especially in seasonal and colder areas.
+Termites aren’t constantly infesting homes in New Hampshire, especially in seasonal and colder areas.
 In the cold summer months, termites have to hide away by digging into the soil.

 Most species of termites become most active when temperatures start to rise.
 When Spring hits and the temperature warms, termite colonies begin to expand and eventually swarm to find more spacious homes.
 You can expect to see termite swarms throughout the Spring and Summer.

 This is the time to take proactive measures against termites.

 How Many Times a Year Do Termites Swarm?

 Termite colonies will usually only swarm once a year, a period known as termites swarming season.